Pre-configuring a ClickHouse® cluster connection

 Download and import the certificates:

-mkdir -Force $HOME\.yandex; ` curl.exe https://storage.yandexcloud.net/cloud-certs/RootCA.pem ` --output $HOME\.yandex\RootCA.crt; ` curl.exe https://storage.yandexcloud.net/cloud-certs/IntermediateCA.pem ` --output $HOME\.yandex\IntermediateCA.crt; ` Import-Certificate ` -FilePath $HOME\.yandex\RootCA.crt ` -CertStoreLocation cert:\CurrentUser\Root; ` Import-Certificate ` -FilePath $HOME\.yandex\IntermediateCA.crt ` -CertStoreLocation cert:\CurrentUser\RootCorporate policies and antivirus software can block the download of certificates.
+mkdir -Force $HOME\.yandex; ` curl.exe https://storage.yandexcloud.net/cloud-certs/RootCA.pem ` --output $HOME\.yandex\RootCA.crt; ` curl.exe https://storage.yandexcloud.net/cloud-certs/IntermediateCA.pem ` --output $HOME\.yandex\IntermediateCA.crt; ` Import-Certificate ` -FilePath $HOME\.yandex\RootCA.crt ` -CertStoreLocation cert:\CurrentUser\Root; ` Import-Certificate ` -FilePath $HOME\.yandex\IntermediateCA.crt ` -CertStoreLocation cert:\CurrentUser\RootYour corporate security policies and antivirus software may block the certificate download.
 For more information, see FAQ.

 -